DiepNH1984/AP_Fine_Grained_Emotion_ERC/README.md

 **Appraisal Pattern Reasoning for Fine-Grained Emotion Recognition in Conversations**

-This repository provides the code, prompts, appraisal patterns, datasets, and experimental outputs for **fine-grained emotion recognition using Large Language Models (LLMs)**.
+This repository contains the code, prompts, appraisal patterns, datasets, and experimental outputs for studying **fine-grained emotion recognition with Large Language Models (LLMs)**.

-We compare conventional prompting methods with an **Appraisal Pattern (AP)** framework that incorporates cognitive appraisal dimensions to improve emotion reasoning and discrimination.
+The project compares conventional prompting approaches with an **Appraisal Pattern (AP)** framework that uses cognitive appraisal dimensions to support emotion reasoning and discrimination.

+---

 ## Methods

 We evaluate three prompting strategies:

-- **Zero-shot (ZS):** directly predicts the target emotion from the input.
+- **Zero-shot (ZS):** directly predicts the target emotion from the input text.
 - **Chain-of-Thought (CoT):** performs intermediate reasoning before emotion prediction.
-- **Appraisal Pattern (AP):** infers cognitive appraisal dimensions and compares the resulting appraisal profile with predefined emotion-specific patterns.
+- **Appraisal Pattern (AP):** reasons through cognitive appraisal dimensions and matches the resulting appraisal profile with predefined emotion-specific patterns.

 The AP framework uses seven appraisal dimensions:

 `attention`, `certainty`, `effort`, `pleasantness`, `responsibility`, `control`, and `circumstance`.

-For conversational emotion recognition, AP consists of two phases:
+For conversational emotion recognition, AP follows two main phases:

-1. **Phase I – Appraisal Extraction:** infer a seven-dimensional appraisal profile with supporting textual evidence.
+1. **Phase I – Appraisal Extraction:** infer a seven-dimensional appraisal profile from the input with supporting textual evidence.
-2. **Phase II – Emotion Prediction:** compare the appraisal profile with emotion-specific patterns and use contextual evidence to distinguish similar emotions.
+2. **Phase II – Emotion Prediction:** compare the inferred profile with emotion-specific appraisal patterns and use contextual evidence to resolve similar candidate emotions.

+---

 ## Repository Structure